DREAM-ODA-OS/IngestionEngine/README.md

 *  (03.12.)
 The interface to the ngEO Download Manager (v 0.5.4) is operational.

 *  (03.12.)
-The IE+DM can download products from product facilities using EO-WCS to provide metadata and data.
+The IE+DM can download products from product facilities that use EO-WCS.
 Registering products in the ODA server remains to be tested; the IE executes the registation shell script `ingestion/media/scripts/def_ingest.sh`